History Hunting in the Scottish Borders

 The Border Abbeys Trail

 At the very heart of this history hunt are these magnificent ruins.
+All are central additions on my Southern Scotland itinerary.
 Dotted around south east Scotland between Melrose, Jedburgh and Kelso lie four magnificent historic relics that are amongst the most evocative we’ve got.
 Picking a favourite is tough – I change my mind each time – but each has its own unique allure.

 Let’s start with a bang.
 When it comes to backstory, Melrose wins first prize.
 Enticingly romantic in its pull, it’s also the burial spot for Robert the Bruce’s heart.
 Yes, just the heart.
 The rest of him’s up in Dunfermline Abbey but this was the chosen spot for his main organ.
 The Bruce had invested considerable resources in rebuilding several of the Abbeys after their destruction during the 13th and 14th Century and Melrose was no exception.
 In the Gothic architectural style that I’m particularly fond of, there is little left of what would once have been a magnificent centre of life in the area.
 But what is left is wonderful.